neurogenomics/templateR/README.md

 The [GitHub
 Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
-workflows included in this template will automatically create a documentation website for your package.
+workflows included in this template will automatically create a documentation website for your package via [GitHub Pages](https://pages.github.com/).
 This requires several initial setup steps (you only need to do these once per repo):

 1. After *check-bioc-docker.yml* has successfully run on Ubuntu for the first, a new branch will appear in your repo called “gh-pages”.